FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

 # SantaLucia
 ## Brief theoretical introduction and architecture of the code
-The SantaLucia model is the most widely used Nearest Neighbor model for dna, it is used to calculate the thermodynamic potentials associated with the formation of the secondary structure of nucleic acids.
-The main idea consists in the assumption that the most relevant interaction is present at the level of adjacent pairs, each giving an intependent contribution to the thermodynamic potentials of the whole system.
+The SantaLucia model is the most widely used Nearest Neighbor model for DNA, it is used to calculate the thermodynamic potentials associated with the formation of the secondary structure of nucleic acids.
+The main idea consists in the assumption that the most relevant interaction is present at the level of adjacent pairs, each giving an independent contribution to the thermodynamic potentials of the whole system.
 By this assumption of separability one manages to achieve low computational cost while still preserving most of the relevant thermodynamic information.
 In general a complete NN model can be quite complex, taking into account many of the possible structure motifs that may arise from interaction.
-The main two kinds of contributions that such an NN model can account for, are the following
+The main two kinds of contribution that such an NN model can account for, are the following
 - The adjacent nucleotide-pair interaction (in a section that is paired), together with some corrections
 - The contribution of unpaired sections giving rise to more complex geometries (such as Bulges, Hairpins, Internal-Loops etc.)

-In the present assignment I've decided to model only a subclass of these motifs, in particular every paired section is assumed to be complete (the code will throw an error if you try to match two non complementary strands), and while Bulges Hairpins and Interal-Loops are supported, for the latter two there is a minimum size needed for the code to work, in particular a hairpin should be at least three bases long while the internal loop at least 4.
-I've avoided these particular cases to keep the code and (mostly) data realitively simple, as, due to the close configuration there is no easy rule for these cases, and a lot of unique data is needed for a correct modeling.
+In the present assignment I've decided to model only a subclass of these motifs, in particular every paired section is assumed to be complete (the code will throw an error if one tries to match two non complementary strands), and while Bulges Hairpins and Interal-Loops are supported, for the latter two there is a minimum size needed for the code to work, in particular a hairpin should be at least three bases long, while the internal loop at least 4.
+I've avoided these particular cases to keep the code and (mostly) data realitively simple, as, due to the close configuration, there is no easy rule for these cases, and a lot of unique data is needed for a correct modeling.
 Most of the data I've used was taken form [NNDB/Turner04](https://rna.urmc.rochester.edu/NNDB/turner04/index.html)

 ### Implemented extensions
 The code supports:
 - Variable Strand Concentration